nodejs/node/doc/api/buffer.md

 The character encodings currently supported by Node.js include:

-* `'ascii'` - for 7-bit ASCII data only.
+* `'ascii'` - For 7-bit ASCII data only.
 This encoding is fast and will strip the high bit if set.

 * `'utf8'` - Multibyte encoded Unicode characters.
 Many web pages and other